 Small business owners have a lot on their plates.
 A smaller team means in many cases that the owners have to wear multiple hats, playing several different roles at once.
 Once the company increases in profitability, the work doesn’t stop; the challenges just change and evolve.
 Given that small business owners tend to be so busy, it’s no wonder then that 58% of them do not have a succession plan.
 78% of small business owners state that they enjoy their work too much to think about what will happen when they have to leave.
-And while the topic of succession planning can sometimes be difficult to discuss, the benefits of having a plan in place are massive, particularly in the event of an unexpected health emergency.
+And while the topic of succession and tax planning can sometimes be difficult to discuss, the benefits of having a plan in place are massive, particularly in the event of an unexpected health emergency.

 As we’ve discussed in a previous blog post, creating a wealth management strategy for the future isn’t a one-time event, instead, it’s a process that needs to be ongoing as things change in your personal and professional life.
 Similarly, succession planning isn’t a task that stands alone- it’s a process that is most effectively conducted alongside effective tax planning.